 - a 12-month book subscription to Scribe, consisting of one new-release nonfiction title a month.

 Application and judging process

-Entries have now closed.
-A shortlist will be announced in November 2013.
-The winner will be announced at the Express Media Awards in December 2013.
+Use the entry form here to enter.
+Entries close on 1 September 2014.
+A shortlist will be announced in November 2014.
+The winner will be announced at the Express Media Awards in December 2014.

 1. Entries will be accepted in any nonfiction genre, including memoir, journalism, essay, biography, and creative nonfiction.

 2. Entries must be between 5,000 and 10,000 words.
 They may be excerpted from a longer work but must also function as stand-alone pieces.

 3. The entry must be an original work by the entrant and written in English.
 No more than 10 per cent of the entry material may have been previously published (in print or electronic form) on a commercial basis.

 4. Entrants must be 30 years of age or under as of the closing date, and be permanent residents of Australia.

 5. Entries must be neatly typed and double-spaced.
 Please do not include your name anywhere on the submission.